crystal-linux/malachite/docs/REPOSITORY_MODE.md

 As opposed to the rather barren Workspace mode, the Repository mode config is rather fleshed out, and we have a few options to choose from.

-Let's take an example config,
+Let's take an example section from a Repository mode config,

 ```toml
 [mode.repository]